linz/topo-workflows/docs/dns.configuration.md

 # Debugging DNS issues

-Because our default cluster is setup as ipv6/ipv4 it can cause a number of connection issues, below are some tips for trying to figure out where the connections are failing
+Because our default cluster is setup as ipv6/ipv4 it can cause a number of connection issues, below are some tips for trying to figure out where the connections are failing.

 ## Debugging tool installs